toddeTV/zlig/README.md

 - Only the used models are bundled in the final product.
 - On runtime: Runs `useGLTF` under the hood.
 So 100% correct objects and usage, no extra layer.<br>
   In dev: Scans the `*.gltf` file on its own, so the generated typing has redundant code and could be different from what is present on runtime.
-So be careful when using and test/ double check it!
+So be careful when using and test/ double check it!<br>
+  Example: In `gltfModel.scenes.someScene.traversed.Object` the typing only hints real objects and not each primitive that is used to build up the objects.
+But in runtime these primitives are also present in the `traversed.Object` - but funnily enough not all ... that is the reason I left away all primitives, just to be sure.

 #### Multiple instances of the same model